GameChangerCloud/doc-gamechanger/_tabs/tutorial.md

 npm install schematic-angular-client-gamechanger@latest
 ```
 >If you prefer yarn, you can run the commands using `yarn add` and `yarn global add`.
-{: .prompt-tip }

 ### AWS CLI

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The AWS Command Line Interface (AWS CLI) is an open source tool that enables you to interact with AWS services.
 Obviously you’ll need an [AWS account](https://portal.aws.amazon.com/billing/signup#/start/email).
 To install it you can follow the [documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 All set !
 Now you have a choice for the next steps.
-You can either generate your front-end and back-end separately or all at once with [GameChanger Cloud GraphiQL.
+You can either generate your front-end and back-end separately or all at once with GameChanger Cloud GraphiQL.
 We will first see how to generate the beck-end on its own and then generate the whole application.

 ## Generating and deploying a project manually